NAME OF REGISTRANT: Bloomin’ Brands, Inc.

 Written materials are submitted pursuant to Rule 14a-6(g)(1) promulgated under the Securities Exchange Act of 1934.
 Submission is not required of this filer under the terms of the Rule but is made voluntarily in the interest of public disclosure and consideration of these important issues.

-Green Century Capital Management seeks your support for the deforestation-related proposal filed at Bloomin’ Brands, Inc. (hereby referred to as “Bloomin’” or “the Company”) in the 2021 proxy statement asking the Company to improve efforts to mitigate supply chain greenhouse gas emissions, with particular attention to addressing supply chain deforestation and land use change.
+Green Century Capital Management seeks your support for the climate and deforestation-related proposal filed at Bloomin’ Brands, Inc. (hereby referred to as “Bloomin’” or “the Company”) in its 2023 proxy statement asking the Company to issue near- and long-term science-based GHG reduction targets, with particular attention to addressing supply chain (Scope 3) emissions.
 The Proponent believes taking such action would serve the long-term interests of the Company by mitigating potential supply chain, competitive, and reputational risks.